impress-org/google-maps-builder/README.txt

 = Who is behind this plugin? =

-The main developer of this plugin is WordImpress.
-To find out more information about the company and the people behind it please visit [the WordImpress website.](http://wordimpress.com)
+Maps Builder is developed and supported by [WordImpress](https://wordimpress.com).
+We build impressive Plugins and Themes for your WordPress website.
+Find out more about us and read more great tutorials at [https://wordimpress.com](https://wordimpress.com).

 == Screenshots ==

-1. **Google Map Builder** - A view of the single map view in the WordPress admin panel.
-Notice the autocomplete search field and "Drop a Marker" button.

-2. **Editable Marker** - Customize the content of the map markers directly in the builder.
-Built to mock Google's own Maps Engine.
+1. **Fullscreen Map Builder** - Build your map in an immersive fullscreen Customizer-like environment with live refresh and see your map built right in front of your eyes.

+2. **Add a new Marker with just a click** - Use the "Drop a Marker" function to add new markers with one click.

-3. **Custom Markers** - Configure a marker to fit your location.
+3. **Customized Marker Images** - Configure a marker to fit your location.
 Easily adjust the marker, icon and color.

-4. **Frontend View** - A view the a map on the frontend of a WordPress site using the TwentyTwelve theme.
-This map displays various Google Places.
+4. **Frontend View** - A view the a map on the frontend of a WordPress site.
+This map shows the 45&deg; angle view with labels.

-5. **Settings Panel** - Adjust the various plugin settings using a UI that is built using WordPress' own styles.
+5. **Settings Panel** - The Maps Builder Pro Settings page.
+Maps Builder Basic includes these options, but not the "License" tab.

+== Upgrade Notice ==

+Maps Builder 2.0 is a significant upgrade.
+After you update, you'll see a notice to update your maps.
+Make sure to click that.

 == Changelog ==